shuozhixu/AID_2026/README.md

 ### Ni

-It has an FCC structure.
+It has an FCC lattice.
 Compare results of basic structural parameters and GSFE with [DFT](http://dx.doi.org/10.1063/1.5115282).